bakape/hydron/docs/client_development.md

 ##Binary path

-Windows clients should likely be packaged with a statically compiled Hydron binary, downloaded from the release page and resolve the path to it.
+Windows clients should likely be packaged with a statically compiled Hydron binary, downloaded from the release page, and resolve the path to it.
 Linux clients can simply assume the `hydron` command is inside the system `$PATH`.

 ##Startup